Onibex Kafka Connector APP - Snowflake Native APP

 2. Setup Wizard Functionalities

-The Onibex Kafka Connector App includes a guided setup wizard designed to simplify onboarding and ensure that all necessary configurations and integrations between Snowflake and Confluent Cloud are properly established.
+The Onibex Kafka Connector App includes a guided setup wizard designed to simplify onboarding and ensure that all required configurations and integrations between Snowflake and Confluent Cloud are properly established.

-The process consists of seven intuitive steps, each ensuring that users can quickly and securely begin managing their Snowflake connectors in Confluent.
+The process consists of eight intuitive steps, enabling users to securely and efficiently manage their Snowflake connectors in Confluent Cloud.

 Users must review and accept the Onibex licensing terms and responsibilities before proceeding with the installation and configuration process.